 The top 5 most costly car repairs and how to avoid them

-A commonly known issue you may have heard of, a head gasket is a major part of an engine and if it fails, can cause you a big bill.
-A failure may happen when the gasket seal between the engine and the cylinder separates, causing unwanted coolant to enter, this can cause the engine to overheat and blow.
-The head gasket is designed to not be replaced, so it is a big job if it requires any work and can cost you up to 400.
+A common issue you may have heard of, a head gasket is a major part of an engine.
+A failure may happen when the gasket seal between the engine and the cylinder separates, causing unwanted coolant to enter.
+This can cause the engine to overheat and blow.
+The head gasket is designed not to be replaced which means it’s a large job to undertake.

-To avoid a head gasket fail, you will want to ensure your car is regularly serviced and you have the coolant changed at the recommended intervals, this will make sure the cooling system is working efficiently.
-Turning the engine off if you are stuck in traffic will stop the engine from possibly overheating and we recommend keeping an eye on the vehicle for any leaks, if you notice your coolant level is low, be sure to top it up!
+To avoid a head gasket fail, you will want to ensure your car is regularly serviced and you have the coolant changed at the recommended intervals.
+This will make sure the cooling system is working efficiently.
+Turning the engine off when you are stuck in traffic.
+This will help the engine to avoid overheating.
+We recommend keeping an eye on the vehicle for any leaks.
+If you notice your coolant level is low, be sure to top it up.

-This may not seem like the most expensive car repair, but over a car’s lifetime it will add up.
-On average, a car battery will have to be replaced every 4 – 5 years, and the cost for a new one is anything between £50 and £200, depending on your make and model.
+This may not seem like the most expensive car repair but over a car’s lifetime it will add up.
+A car battery will have to be replaced every 4 – 5 years on average.
+The cost for a new one is between £50 and £200, depending on your make and model.

-Although you won’t be able to avoid this cost, you can take steps to look after your battery so additional issues don’t crop up and avoid having to replace it earlier.
+Although you won’t be able to avoid this cost, you can take steps to look after your battery and avoid having to replace it earlier.
 For example, turning your ignition off when waiting, ensuring you turn your lights off when parked and charging the battery regularly by going on a long drive.
 If you notice a light on your dashboard, get it checked out sooner rather than later.

-In time your clutch can become worn, however, this can happen much sooner if it’s not used properly.
+Your clutch can wear over time.
+Sooner if it’s not used properly.
 A replacement is going to set you back around £300 – £600.